-図星 (zuboshi) means “exactly right” or “admittedly quite true”, and is used when one hits the nail on the head about someone.
-In particular, this word is used when one makes a critical or embarrassing statement about someone which makes them upset, baffled or grasping at straws because it is so true and undeniable.
-For instance, if your friend says “You are falling in love with her, aren’t you?” and that remark makes you silent or obviously upset, he/she would go on to say “図星だろ? (zuboshi daro?)”, meaning “That’s 図星 (exactly right), isn’t it?”.
+図星 (zuboshi) is an advanced Japanese word that means “exactly right” or “admittedly true”.
+It is used when you hit the nail on the head about someone, especially when you make an accurate statement about someone which makes them very upset because it is so true and undeniable.
+For instance, if your friends say “You are in love with her, aren’t you?” and that makes you obviously upset, they would go on to say “図星だろ? (zuboshi daro?)”, meaning “That’s so true, isn’t it?”.

-As in the example above, this word is usually used as it is with or without a copula as follows:
+This word is usually used with or without a copula (e.g. だ, です), as follows:

-図星 consists of the two kanji characters “図” (zu) meaning “figure” and “星” (boshi) meaning “star”.
-Originally, 図星 indicates a black point in the middle of a target.
-Then, it started to be used when someone spots one’s weakness or secret, or when someone points out something quite right.
-Note that 星 is pronounced as “ぼし (boshi)”, which is different from the common pronunciation “ほし (hoshi)”
+図星 consists of two kanji characters “図” (zu) meaning “figure” and “星” (boshi) meaning “star”.
+Originally, 図星 indicates the middle point of an archery target, and then it started to be used when someone spots one’s exact weakness or secret.
+Here, 星 reads “ぼし (boshi)”, which is different from the common reading “ほし (hoshi)”

 GF: Yesterday I saw you walking with a girl I don’t know

 YOU: … Wh, what?
 No way!!!